6 Powerful Online Marketing Trends for the Future (Updated February 2019)

 2. Influencer Marketing

-Influencer marketing is another well-established trend that is only going to grow in popularity in the years to come.
+Influencer marketing is one of the most popular online marketing trends, and that is only going to grow further in the years to come.
+And it has been adopted by digital marketers at a rapid pace.

 Consumers tend to trust opinions and recommendations about products when coming from their favorite influencers.